 Grilling: Occasionally I’ll decide to grill these BBQ meatballs instead of baking them.
-(That tends to happen especially in the heat of the summer, when I don’t want a hot oven in my house.)
-There’s a couple extra considerations when grilling:
+(That tends to happen especially in the heat of the summer when I don’t want a hot oven in my house.)
+There are a couple extra considerations when grilling:

 - You need to refrigerate the meatballs before putting them on the grill.
 If you put them on at room temperature, the beef might sink into the slits on the grill and deform your meatballs.
 Just making sure they’re firm and chilled helps solve this.

 - It’s not as simple as putting the meatballs over hot charcoal.
 I try to use a 2-step process to grill.
 First, I brown the meatballs directly over the coals.
 Then I cook them the rest of the way in an aluminum pan over indirect heat.
 If I’m feeling adventurous, I’ll stick a little log in the grill to get that smoky flavor.

 Using a Skillet: To make these meatballs in a skillet, there are a few tips that will help you to find success:

 - Use a preheated skillet.
 Heat up your skillet to medium heat even before adding your olive oil.

 - Don’t cook too many at one time.
 The meatballs need room to move around on the skillet, so cook in two or even three batches when necessary.

 - Don’t assume they’re done when browned.
 Cooking something as thick as a meatball in a skillet requires some real attention to temperature and done-ness.
 You’ll want to brown the sides of the meatball—but don’t assume that means that the middle is cooked!